Apple’s iPhone is iconic! Apple put countless efforts into making your iPhone secure, but how can you keep your iPhone safe while using it?

 6. Turn Off Lock Screen Notifications

 Another thing you can do to keep your iPhone safe is to disable screen lock notifications.
 Even the strongest passcode could fail if the lock screen notifications on your iPhone are on.
 These notifications display sensitive information.
 If an attacker manages to access it, you could get in hot water.
-So, play safe and avoid getting cyber attacked.
+So, play safe and avoid getting cyber-attacked.

-When it comes to security, every personal device with an Internet connection is a user’s source of paranoia and a hacker’s workstation. iPhones are no different.
+Regarding security, every personal device with an Internet connection is a user’s source of paranoia and a hacker’s workstation. iPhones are no different.
 However, with the right bit of precaution, it’s never a bother.
 After all, in the cyber world, the goals are simple: safety and security.

 Are you an iPhone user struggling to protect your data?
 The above tips should work to make your life easy.
 Please drop us a line below!
 We would love to hear from you.